danielsaidi/Sheeeeeeeeet/README.md

 to see how you can take things one step further.

+## <a name="item-types"></a>Item Types

+Sheeeeeeeeet comes with many built-in item types, e.g. regular items, single and multi-select items, links, collection-based items, custom items, buttons, titles etc. For a complete list of item types, [click here][Item-Types].

+## <a name="appearance"></a>Appearance

+Sheeeeeeeeet lets you fully customize the appearances of action sheets and their views and items.
+You can change fonts, colors and images as well as item heights and even more stuff.
+For a complete guide, [click here][Appearance].

 ## Specifying items after initialization

 If you require a created action sheet instance to resolve which items to present